What is llms.txt?

 Where does the standard come from?

-The llms.txt specification was proposed in 2024 by Jeremy Howard — co-founder of fast.ai and one of the most influential AI researchers of recent years.
-The idea quickly gained traction in the AI and web community, partly because Anthropic (the maker of Claude) actively supports the specification and provides an llms.txt file on their own website.
+The llms.txt specification was proposed in 2024 by Jeremy Howard – co-founder of fast.ai and one of the most influential AI researchers of recent years.
+The idea quickly gained traction in the AI and web community.
+Anthropic (the maker of Claude) has its own llms.txt on anthropic.com – this shows some interest, but is not proof that foreign llms.txt files are actively evaluated.

 The standard is deliberately kept simple: no complex syntax, no new file format, no special parser needed.
-Plain Markdown that anyone can read and write — and that is simultaneously easy for machines to process.
+Plain Markdown that anyone can read and write.

 llms.txt vs. robots.txt – the difference